A summer in Venice is a summer to remember!

 Exhibits and outdoor tours

-If the sun is too hot, you can always decide to visit one of the city’s great museums, exhibitions, palazzi, or Architecture Biennale events.
+If the sun is too hot, you can always decide to visit one of the city’s great museums, exhibitions, palazzi, or Biennale of Art events.

-Visit the Musei Civici di Venezia website to plan your visit on vebsite www.visitmuve.it: there are many guided tours and a selection of activities for children and families.
+Visit the Musei Civici di Venezia website to plan your visit on website www.visitmuve.it: there are many guided tours and a selection of activities for children and families.

 The fireworks of the Festa del Redentore